oxinabox/Kaldi-Notes/fst-example/index.md

 Usage FSA:  `bash compileAndDraw.sh filename.fsa.txt`
 Usage FST:  `bash compileAndDraw.sh filename.fst.txt`

-Note: unlike  openfst programs this is file extention sensitive.
+Note: unlike  openfst programs this is file extension sensitive.
-It will make the approprate call for a FSA or a FST based on the extention.
+It will make the appropriate call for a FSA or a FST based on the extension.

 ###composeExample.sh
-This example runs though the creation then compostion of the `dict.fst` and `sent.fsa`.
+This example runs though the creation then composition of the `dict.fst` and `sent.fsa`.
 It then outputs some sentences generated using the language model descried.

 Usage: `bash composeExample.sh`